 Run batch input session allows us to execute the BDC session.
 A standard SM35 transaction for BDC session management is the performance of a batch input session.
 The client master logs are updated on the system once you have successfully completed the batch entry session.
 By viewing the client masters records, you can confirm this (XD01).

-Now it is recommended to validated your changes in the SAP System before you perform mass data upload.
+Now it is recommended to validate your changes in the SAP System before you perform mass data upload.
 Alternatively, you may use LSMW in your Quality system.
 If everything working correctly, then use the same lsmw in your Production system

 How do you import and export Lsmw in SAP?

-It’s very easy to move LSMW from one server to any other server using the export and import functionally of any project/object.
+It’s very easy to move LSMW from one server to any other server using the export and import functions of any project/object.
 Choose the objects you want to Export -import.
 The system automatically downloads the mapping rule in a text format file by clicking on the Export Project.